samplecount/methcla/README.md

 ## Building the sound engine

-Our build system is written in Haskell and you need to install at least the [Haskell platform](http://www.haskell.org/platform/) and [cabal-dev](http://hackage.haskell.org/package/cabal-dev) before building Methcla.
+Our build system is written in Haskell and you need to install at least the [Haskell platform](http://www.haskell.org/platform/) and [cabal-install 1.18](http://hackage.haskell.org/package/cabal-install) before building Methcla.

 In the `engine` subdirectory execute

-    ./shake update
+    ./stir update

 initially and each time the build files change.

-Note that for the examples bundled with methcla there's no need to call *shake* directly, that's taken care of by the respective platform specific build systems.
+Note that for the examples bundled with methcla there's no need to call *stir* directly, that's taken care of by the respective platform specific build systems.

 To build a specific target:

-    ./shake TARGET
+    ./stir TARGET

 To clean everything

-    ./shake clean
+    ./stir clean

 Use the `-j` flag for parallel builds:

-    ./shake -j4 iphoneos
+    ./stir -j4 test

 The `-c` flag allows to select a build configuration (*debug* is the default):

-    ./shake -c release iphoneos
+    ./stir -c release test

 Display the list of commandline options: